rj45/starjay/docs/cpu_isa_manual.md

 ## 2. Registers

-Starj has a minimal set of registers:
+StarJette has a minimal set of registers:

 ```text
    Num    Name                             Description